Farwaykorse/fwkSudoku/docs/Configuration.md

 ## General Information ##
 <!----------------------------------------------------------------------------->
 Targets:
-- Cross-platform (currently: Windows, Linux, ... / x86/x64, ...)
 - Standard conforming (currently: C++17)
+- Cross-platform (currently: Windows, Linux and OSX)
-- Compiling with any conforming compiler (currently: MSVC, Clang, GCC, ...)
+- Compiling with any conforming compiler
+  (currently: MSVC, LLVM/clang, Intel C++, GCC and AppleClang)
 - Being warning free, while enabling as many warnings as possible
-- Increase execution performance (with a preference for x64 with MSVC)
+- Increase execution performance (with a preference for x64 and MSVC)

 <!----------------------------------------------------------><a id="format"></a>